Born to Run: Development

 The phrase "born to run" came to Springsteen while lying in bed one night at his home in West Long Branch, New Jersey.
 He said the title "suggested a cinematic drama I thought would work with the music I was hearing in my head".
-Inspired by the musical sounds and lyrical themes of 1950s and 1960s rock and roll artists such as Duane Eddy, Roy Orbison, Elvis Presley, Phil Spector, the Beach Boys, and Bob Dylan, Springsteen began composing what became "Born to Run".
-He later wrote: "This was the turning point.
+Inspired by the musical sounds and lyrical themes of 1950s and 1960s rock and roll artists such as Duane Eddy, Roy Orbison and Elvis Presley, as well as the musical productions of Phil Spector, the Beach Boys, and Bob Dylan, Springsteen began composing what became "Born to Run".
+He later wrote that the song "was the turning point.
 It proved to be the key to my songwriting for the rest of the record."
-He anticipated that sound he was seeking would be a "studio production".
+He anticipated that the sound he was aiming for would be a "studio production".
 The album became the first time Springsteen used the studio as an instrument rather than simply replicating the sound of live performances.